-This cake is so easy to make and it's perfect for beginning bakers because it's really hard to mess up.
-It's tender and moist with a sweet and crunchy streusel topping with just a hint of warmth from a little cinnamon.
+This Rhubarb Streusel Cake recipe is so easy to make and it’s perfect for beginning bakers because it’s really hard to mess up.
+It’s tender and moist with a sweet and crunchy streusel topping with just a hint of warmth from a little cinnamon.
 My grandma used to make different versions of this cake all summer long at the lake using whatever fruit she had on hand of course, so making streusel cakes likes this always makes me think of her.
-I know you're going to love this recipe!

 For the cake:

 - 1/2 cup unsalted butter at room temperature

 - 1 tsp vanilla extract

 - 1/2 cup sour cream full fat is best

 - 1 tbsp unsalted butter for greasing the cake pan

 - 2 1/2 cups chopped fresh rhubarb